The human body has remained pretty much the same for over a million years.

 Deadlifts provide a way to functionally train the hamstrings, glutes, and rear delts—muscles that suffer and atrophy in the modern world.
 Getting these muscle groups to function properly again can eradicate internally-rotated shoulders and an anterior pelvic tilt, both of which can be the source of significant pain throughout the entire body.

-Once early humans had lifted their desired objects off the ground, they had to carry them to their destination.
-This built up their shoulder muscles, especially the traps.
+Once pre-modern humans had lifted these objects off the ground they had to carry them to their desired destinations.

-Again, this exercise is so attractive because it functionally helps build up the neglected posterior chain.
-By grabbing 2 moderately heavy dumbbells and walking with them for about 30 seconds, you can help reclaim a confident upright posture while battling the effects of techneck.
+Grab 2 relatively heavy dumbbells and walk with them in a neutral-spine position for at least 30 seconds.
+Doing this will help you reclaim a confident upright posture while battling the effects of techneck.

-While technically not an exercise that mimics ancestral movements, it is super effective in helping to get our bodies back to and maintain natural function.
+While technically not an exercise that mimics ancestral movements, flies are super-effective in helping to get our bodies back to and maintain natural function.

-Why?
-Stretching the pectoral muscles helps combat internal rotation of the shoulder.
+Stretching the pectoral muscles helps combat internal rotation of the shoulders.
 This exercise is complimentary to building the posterior chain.

-These 7 exercises are the best way to incorporate functional fitness into a training program.
+These 7 exercises are the best way to incorporate functional fitness into your training program.